ivision-research/burpscript/README.md

 The resulting jar file will be in `build/libs/burpscript-plugin-<version>.jar`, which you can then install into Burp Suite through the Extensions -> Add window.
 For more information, see [Managing extensions](https://portswigger.net/burp/documentation/desktop/extensions/managing-extensions).

-To use this plugin, you'll need to launch burp with the `-Dpolyglotimpl.DisableClassPathIsolation=true` JVM arg (see below for an example).
-Sadly this also disables optimizations (https://github.com/oracle/graaljs/issues/764)

-### Linux

-For a typical Burp installation at `/path/to/burp/`, add `-Dpolyglotimpl.DisableClassPathIsolation=true` on its own line to the `/path/to/burp/BurpSuitePro.vmoptions` file.

-### MacOS

-Add `-Dpolyglotimpl.DisableClassPathIsolation=true` on its own line to `/Applications/Burp Suite Professional.app/Contents/vmoptions.txt`.

 ## Usage

 Burpscript supports writing scripts in JavaScript or Python.
 When a script is added, Burpscript will call specially named handler functions defined in the script when a request or response is received, allowing scripts an opportunity to manipulate them as they pass through the proxy.
 Scripts can also define filter expressions using a [Lisp-like DSL](FILTER_EXPRESSIONS.md) to determine which requests and responses they should be applied to.